-Both the region boundary proposals have similar implementation processes, although the Abolition alternative could be implemented more quickly and at a lower cost than the Split Snowy Region proposal.
-There are a number of common steps required to implement the Abolition alternative and the Split Snowy region proposal.
-However, from NEMMCO advice and stakeholder submissions it appears that that the Abolition alternative would be simpler to implement than the Split Snowy Region proposal because:
+Both the region boundary proposals have similar implementation processes, although the Abolition proposal could be implemented more quickly and at a lower cost than the Split Snowy Region proposal.
+There are a number of common steps required to implement the Abolition and Split Snowy region proposals.
+However, it appears to the Commission from NEMMCO advice and stakeholder submissions that the Abolition proposal would be simpler to implement than the Split Snowy Region proposal because: